Sleep Doctor in Alexandria, VA

 Everyone has difficulty sleeping now and again, but if you suffer from chronically poor sleep quality, help is available.
 The majority of sleep disorders are treatable.
 Loud snoring, non-refreshing sleep, morning headaches, dry mouth, waking with a choking sensation, excessive daytime sleepiness and shortness of breath are just a few of the signs and symptoms of a sleeping disorder.

 Metropolitan ENT and Facial Plastic Surgery provides evaluations for pediatric and adult patients with various sleep complaints.
 Our senior partner, Dr. Michael Abidin, has 20+ years of experience in treating a myriad of sleep disorders including Upper Airway Resistance Syndrome, Snoring, Obstructive Sleep Apnea, and more!
 He has recently co-authored a poster documenting the Open, Direct, Midline Glossectomy procedure, which was presented in Chicago, IL at the 2016 Combined Otolaryngology Spring Meeting.
 Additionally, Dr. Abidin has spent years improving various surgical treatments for sleep apnea.
 Most notable is the Hyoid Myotomy and Suspension procedure.
 He recently co-authored a piece of literature detailing the success of the hyoid suspension procedure in patients with sleep apnea and also has his hand in other research that is currently ongoing regarding the consistency and precision with which the hyoid procedure can be formed.
 The hyoid suspension offers a minimally invasive surgical option to treat sleep apnea with minimal down time.
+Request an appointment at our clinic in Alexandria, VA by calling (703) 313-7700.

 Sleep and Snoring Services: